cassc/esp32-ws2812/README.md

-# Scentbysix
+# Scentbysix / CM Gallary

 This app runs on ESP32, it

-* controls three WS2812 LED rings through serial port
+* turns on/off three WS2812 LED rings through serial port
 * turns on/off an RFID antenna with an extra Reed Relay

 # List of hardware